Read about some our narrative medicine courses at the Columbia University Vagelos College of Physicians & Surgeons.

 Narrative Medicine is medicine practiced with the narrative competence to recognize, absorb, interpret, and honor the stories of illness.
 This competence lets doctors imagine and enter patients’ worlds, represent complex events or situations so as to understand them, and reflect on their own experiences in caring for the sick.
 The Narrative Medicine Seminars in FCM II offer graduate-level training in multiple aspects of narrative competence.

-All first-year medical students at Columbia are required to complete an intensive ½ semester seminar in humanities.
+All first-year medical students at Columbia are required to complete an intensive ½ semester seminar in the humanities.
 Each year, the medical students select among the 12-14 concurrent humanities seminars offered.
 Typically, the catalogue includes seminars in literary studies, narrative writing, history of medicine, ethics, visual arts, religious studies, and alternative medicine.
-Courses offered in Spring 2017:
+Courses offered in Spring 2018:

 1. Poetry: Close Readings and Craft | Owen Lewis, M.D.